gruntwork-io/docs/docs/guides/stay-up-to-date/releases/2020-07/index.md

-`infrastructure-deployer` and `infrastructure-deploy-script` now supports deploying the repo root path using `""` for `--deploy-path`.
+`infrastructure-deployer` and `infrastructure-deploy-script` now supports deploying the repo root path using `&quot;&quot;` for `--deploy-path`.
 This is now the default for `--deploy-path` when it is omitted from the CLI args.

 </div>